-While shellfish sounds as if it is referring to a particular species of fish, it refers to a broad classification called spineless invertebrates.
-Most are found in saltwater, but some species do exist in fresh water as well.
-These creatures also have an exoskeleton which means that unlike us, their skeleton is outside their bodies.
-Interestingly, shellfish are characterized by their delicious taste and soft texture, which explains why they have been fished and consumed throughout the world for centuries.
+While shellfish sounds as if it may refer to a particular species of fish, it actually refers to a broad classification called spineless invertebrates.
+Most types of shellfish live in saltwater, but some species also exist in fresh water.
+Shellfish have an exoskeleton which means that, unlike us, their skeleton is outside their bodies.
+Interestingly, shellfish have a delicious taste and soft texture, which explains why they have been fished and consumed throughout the world for centuries.

-Shellfish are broadly classified into two main types, namely crustaceans and mollusks, which break down into specific fish types.
-Let’s have a look at these types in detail:
+There are two different types of shellfish: crustaceans and mollusks, and they break down into specific fish types.
+Let’s have a look at these different types of shellfish in detail:

 Lobsters are the most popular type of shellfish.
-This shellfish sheds its shell and in a month’s time, the inner shell hardens.
-Interestingly, an ordinary lobster would shed up to 25 shells at the age of 5, after which the shedding rate slows down dramatically.
-It would then shed as few as one shell every one or two years.
+Every month, this shellfish sheds its hard outer shell, and the inner shell hardens.
+An ordinary lobster can shed up to 25 shells by age 5, after which the shedding rate slows down dramatically.
+It then sheds as few as one shell every one or two years.

-Lobsters can live for a very long time and as they mature, they can get massive in size.
-Normally, the breeding time for lobsters is mainly summer but sometimes they are also available in winter.
-Their claws are usually removed after they are caught since they can injure or even try to eat other caught lobsters.
-Lobsters that are not in pristine condition can have more meat so they shouldn’t be rejected.
+Lobsters can live for a very long time.
+As they mature, they can get massive in size.
+The average breeding time for lobsters is mainly in the summer, but sometimes they are also available in winter.
+Usually, their large claws are removed after they get caught since they can injure or even try to eat other caught lobsters.
+Lobsters can also have more meat, even when not in the most pristine condition, so don’t waste them!

-Commercially, lobster is regarded as high-end food and the tastiest item on any seafood platter.
-You won’t be surprised to see it at the top of the seafood menu as the most expensive item.
-Most of the meat is located in the legs, claws, and tails and are thus more preferred but it is also consumed as a whole.
-It may be served warm or chilled and boasts a delicious, melt-in-your-mouth taste especially when it is eaten with butter.
+Commercially, lobster is a high-end food and the tastiest item on any seafood platter, so don’t be surprised to see it at the top of the seafood menu at a high price.
+The meatiest parts are located in the legs, claws, and tails and are thus more preferred but can also be consumed whole.
+It can also be served warm or chilled and boasts a delicious, melt-in-your-mouth taste, especially when it is eaten with butter.